How to lock your bike correctly

-Follow these tips and this should help reduce the chances of bike thieves stealing your prized possession.
+Follow these tips and this should help reduce the chances of bike thieves stealing your bike.

 Finding a parking space